5 Tips for Caring for a Diabetic Dog

 - Insulin Injections

 Fortunately, the Actijoy App contains the Healthbook that provides owners with an easy-to-use solution for record keeping.
 Tracking your dog’s water intake isn’t easy.
-The Actijoy WiFi Bowl is a useful tool for automated tracking system and pet water monitor.
+The Actijoy dog bowl is a useful tool for automated tracking system and pet water monitor.
 In addition to these bullet points, the Healthbook also tracks vaccinations and medical records that can be shared with your veterinarian.
-This free app (available to the public and owners of Actijoy devices) will be released in the summer of 2018 for both iOS and Android.
+You can download the Actijoy App from Google Play or the App Store.

 Be Prepared for Emergencies

 Finally, pet owners should know the signs and symptoms of emergency medical conditions in diabetic dogs, such as diabetic ketoacidosis.
 This section will be discussed in further detail in our next post.
 Always keep an emergency kit handy should the unthinkable occur.

 Knowledge is power, and now – thanks to Actijoy – pet owners can access a wealth of information including how much a dog has eaten or drunk, how much time was spent being active or sleeping, and whether any of these behavior deviates from each individual dog’s norm.
-Do not hesitate to preorder the Actijoy tracking device for dogs now, which will be made available in Summer 2018.
+Don't hesitate to order your own Actijoy solution and prolong your dog's life!